JakeHodgy/VectorModelProject/README.md

 I believe the rest of the packages are standard for Python3.
 I also have included a small, standard stopwords file to help remove stopwords.
 You need this file to run the project.

 My local environment is on Windows, so for my installation I used Python 3.8.8, and installed packages using PIP package-manager.
 Similarily for a linux version you can just Git Clone all the files, install your Python packages, and run.
+I also tested it on a Linux distribution and it worked as well.

 Running the program with NLTK Package: python3 vectormodel.py true